chrisn731/Systems-Programming/README.md

 | 	      |- pointer returned to user.
 |- Header uses 16 bits, 1 bit (0/1) for if block is free, remaining 15 for block size.
 ```

+### MyFree
+Similarly, to free blocks given by mymalloc use:<br/>
+`void myfree(void *ptr, const char *filename, const int line_number)`<br/>
+The advantage to using this is that it catches common mistakes such as: redunant freeing of
+pointers, attempting to free NULL pointers, or attempting to free pointers not given by mymalloc.

+### Memgrind
+Asst1 also includes `memgrind.c` that goes through multiple rigorous tests to ensure that mymalloc works through
+different types of workload stress.

 ## Asst2 - TBD